CleanestMink126/DSA-19-Dev/DP/day02/README.md

 - Walkthrough of the weighted interval problem from class today: https://www.youtube.com/watch?v=cr6Ip0J9izc
 - Erik Demaine's lecture on text justification: https://youtu.be/ENyox7kNKeY
-- The DP implementation PDF we handed out in class today: https://drive.google.com/open?id=156zlHrsjV72xLNYHfVyOoGE99XNZomVu
+- The DP implementation PDF we handed out at the start of the unit: https://drive.google.com/open?id=156zlHrsjV72xLNYHfVyOoGE99XNZomVu

 ## Assignment
 Choose **one** of the three options below. use the corresponding folder to the option you choose.
 Do not expect NINJAs help with your code on options 1 or 3.